ipdk-io/networking-recipe/docs/clients/p4rt-ctl.rst

 is a P4Runtime client which connects to P4Runtime server running in Stratum via gRPC for enabling P4Runtime capabilities.

-Each CLI command connects to gRPC ports opened by server, send a protobuf based message.
+Each CLI command connects to gRPC ports opened by server & sends a protobuf based message.
 Refer to p4runtime.proto for more details on type of messages and services that are available for a p4runtime client.

+For information on security and enabling TLS on gRPC ports, refer to guides/security-guide.md

 1. Set a forwarding pipeline::